Staff travel costs

 All directors’ travel costs are approved by the ATEED Chair or acting chair.

-ATEED directors Mike Taitoko and Glenys Coughlan are based outside of Auckland.
+ATEED director Mike Taitoko and former director Glenys Coughlan were based outside of Auckland.
 That was the case when they were appointed by an independent Council panel due to their high level of relevant expertise in governance, specialist sectors, and their unique skill sets.
-Both fly to Auckland to attend crucial ATEED governance meetings and represent ATEED at important business events.
+Both flew to Auckland to attend crucial ATEED governance meetings and represent ATEED at important business events.